 Real-World Testing At Mercedes-Benz

 Professor Rodolfo Schoeneburg, head of Mercedes-Benz safety development said that “For decades, Mercedes-Benz has taken a comprehensive approach to safety that reflects what actually happens in real-world accidents.
 The challenge is to depict reality in our crash lab.
 We also have gained an insight from accident attorneys from oregonaccidentattorney.com about how these happen in the first place.
 To understand just that, we use some 40 different crash test scenarios.
 A significant number of these are based on our own accident research and are unique to our brand.
 The C- and M-Class have each passed more than 200 high-speed in-house crash tests and more than 5,000 numerical crash test simulations.”

 Mercedes-Benz Also Named “Top Safety Pick” by IIHS

-The Insurance Institute for Highway Safety (IIHS), an independent non-profit organization formed by vehicle insurance companies, conducts similar crash tests for which the Mercedes-Benz C-Class and M-Class have both received the “Top Safety Pick” designation.
+The Insurance Institute for Highway Safety (IIHS), an independent non-profit organization formed by auto insurance companies, conducts similar crash tests for which the Mercedes-Benz C-Class and M-Class have both received the “Top Safety Pick” designation.
 The two model lines also earned five-star ratings in European NCAP tests, thereby confidently mastering three of the most challenging international safety rating programs.

 Mercedes-Benz Leads A New Era of Safety Technology